fabricejp/combell-cli/README.md

 This CLI lets you query, create, and manage your Combell services such as (accounts, domains, databases, etc.) securely — right from your terminal.

+Combell’s official API (api.combell.com/v2) is powerful, but it expects you to understand HMAC authentication, HTTP signing, and API request flow before you can make your first call.
+The PHP SDK from Intracto/combell-api wraps the API elegantly, yet still requires developers to write boilerplate code and understand Combell’s internal command structure.

+fabricejp/combell-cli bridges that gap.
+It provides a ready-to-use CLI interface on top of the SDK, making the entire Combell API instantly accessible from your terminal — no custom setup, no HMAC debugging, no Guzzle wiring.

 ```

 🚀 Features